-Remark 2.
-Kripke ultimately will defend a view very close to Mill's view just outlined-namely, that names only have denotations.
+$Remark\ 2.$ Kripke ultimately will defend a view very close to Mill's view just outlined-namely, that names only have denotations.

 DESCRIPTIVISM OUTLINED.
 The prevailing orthodoxy at the time of these lectures went against Mill.
 Hence Kripke continues by criticising that orthodoxy which he associates with Frege and Russell.
 Many scholars had subsequently cast doubt on the adequacy of Kripke's reading of Frege and Russell.
-Their doubts have great importance: we are going to see what Dummett has to say on Kripke's reading of Frege, and what Sainsbury says on Kripke's reading of Russell.
+Their doubts have great importance: e.g., we are going to see what Dummett has to say on Kripke's reading of Frege.
 However, we shall put them aside for now.
 We shall rather present the Frege-Russell view-to be labelled 'descriptivism'-as it emerges from Naming and Necessity.
 A convenient way to do that is to list different puzzles this view is able to solve.

-INFORMATIVE IDENTITIES.
+Informative identities.
 We have seen earlier how Frege's distinction between sense and reference is animated by the concern over statements such as those:

 Hesperus is Phosphorus.

 Saint-Petersburg is Leningrad.